Prompting Language Models for Linguistic Structure: Sources of Linguistic Knowledge in Pretraining Corpus

-Since the POS data is obtained from UD treebanks, we search the Pile for each label as it would appear in the treebank (with tab whitespace on either side of it, see CCONJ example context).
+\paragraph{POS Tagging} Since the POS data is obtained from UD treebanks, we search the Pile for each label as it would appear in the treebank (with tab whitespace on either side of it, see CCONJ example context).
 We find a significant amount of UD data formatted in this manner: up to 33,000 occurrences for an individual label (NOUN).
-This is unsurprising given that Github -- where UD treebanks are hosted -- is a source of data for the Pile.
+This is unsurprising given that Github -- where UD treebanks are hosted -- is a data source for the Pile.
 However, we find no evidence of test data leakage across any of the POS label occurrences when compared to the GUM treebank \cite{zeldes2017gum}.\footnote{We also compare the test set against the Pile via other methods (exact document match and searching for individual lines); none of these match any test data against the Pile.}

-We also perform a closer analysis of the CCONJ label: we compare each occurrence against all nine English treebanks in UD as well as manually examine it.
+We also perform a closer analysis of the CCONJ label: we compare each occurrence against all nine English treebanks in UD and manually examine it.
 We find that many CCONJ occurrences can be found in the English Web Treebank \cite[EWT;][]{silveira14gold} (1052/118/155 from the train/dev/test splits); others match with Parallel Universal Dependencies \cite[PUD;][]{zeman2017conll} (10 occurrences from test set) and ParaTUT \cite{sanguinetti2014converting} (1 occurrence from development set).

-Our manual analysis finds that the majority of the CCONJ occurrences are in non-English documents (77\%)\footnote{This is unsurprising: though the Pile is characterized as an "English text corpus" \cite{gao2020pile}, prior work has found similar corpora derived from the web contain significant amounts of non-English text \cite{blevins2022language}.}; other languages whose treebanks we see include Finnish, German, and Arabic among many others.
-We also observe that every tab-separated instance of CCONJ occurs in the UD treebank format, indicating this automatic filter is a reasonable estimate of UD data leakage across labels.
+Our manual analysis finds that most of the CCONJ occurrences are in non-English documents (77\%); other languages whose treebanks we see include Finnish, German, and Arabic, among many others.\footnote{This is unsurprising: though the Pile is characterized as an "English text corpus" \cite{gao2020pile}, prior work has found similar corpora derived from the web contain significant amounts of non-English text \cite{blevins2022language}.} We also observe that every tab-separated instance of CCONJ occurs in the UD treebank format, indicating that this automatic filter is a reasonable estimate of UD data leakage across labels.